ubergesundheit/esp8266-dht22-httppost/README.md

-# ESP8266 with DHT11
+# ESP8266 with DHT22

 ## Setup

-You need an ESP8266 with [nodemcu firmware](https://github.com/nodemcu/nodemcu-firmware).
-For programming your ESP8266 you need either an Arduino or other USB-to-serial adapter.
+You need an ESP8266 with [nodemcu firmware](https://github.com/nodemcu/nodemcu-firmware) >= 0.9.6 .
+For programming your ESP8266 you need either an Arduino, RaspberryPi or other USB-to-serial adapter.

-I'm using [ESPlorer](http://esp8266.ru/esplorer/) to program the LUA scripts onto the ESP8266 memory.
+I'm using [luatool](https://github.com/4refr0nt/luatool) to program the LUA scripts onto the ESP8266 memory.
+Baud rate is 9600.
+You can debug using minicom with `sudo minicom -b 9600 -o -D /dev/ttyACM0`

 ## Connection Diagram

 Connect the ESP8266 with the DHT11.

 Connect the Arduino to the ESP8266 for programming the device.
 The Arduino can be removed after programming the device and if you are using an external power supply or battery.